mirror/dd-wrt/src/router/krb5/doc/admin/install_kdc.rst

    replicas all have the latest copy of the database (see :ref:`kprop_to_replicas`).

-On the *new* master KDC:
+On the *new* primary KDC:

 #.
 Start the :ref:`kadmind(8)` daemon (see :ref:`start_kdc_daemons`).
 #.
 Set up the cron job to propagate the database (see
    :ref:`kprop_to_replicas`).
 #.
-Switch the CNAMEs of the old and new master KDCs.
+Switch the CNAMEs of the old and new primary KDCs.
 If you can't do
    this, you'll need to change the :ref:`krb5.conf(5)` file on every client machine in your Kerberos realm.